-King III King II Membership All members at holding company level for companies incorporated in South Africa should be independent non-executive directors.
-Audit committees at subsidiary level Majority of the members should be independent non-executive directors.
-Audit committees at subsidiary level not addressed. that will act as a subcommittee of the holding company may appoint executive directors within the group as audit committee members provided the group audit committee accepts overall responsibility.
+King III King II Membership All members should be independent non-executive directors.
+Majority of the members should be independent non-executive directors.
+Audit committees at subsidiary level that will act as a subcommittee of the holding company may appoint executive directors within the group as audit committee members provided the directors are non-executive in relation to the specific subsidiary.
+Audit committees at subsidiary level not addressed.
 Minimum number of members Audit committees should consist of at least three members.
 Not addressed.
-Qualifications have a good understanding of financial risks, financial and sustainability reporting and internal Majority of members should be financially literate. controls, possess sufficient and relevant knowledge of corporate law, have a thorough understanding of IFRS/ SA GAAP/ GRI standards or any other financial reporting framework or set of standards applicable to the company.
-Frequency of meetings At least twice a year.
+Qualifications The audit committee as a whole should have a good understanding of: Majority of members should be financially literate. integrated reporting, including financial reporting, and sustainability issues internal financial controls internal and external audit processes corporate law and risk management IT governance as it relates to integrated reporting the governance processes within the company.
+Frequency of meetings As frequently as is necessary, but at least twice a year.
 Not addressed.
-Responsibility regarding sustainability reporting The board may delegate the responsibility for and review of the integrated sustainability section of the integrated report to either the risk committee, sustainability committee or audit committee.
-The audit committee should assist the board in reviewing the sustainability reporting to ensure that the information is reliable and that no conflicts or differences arise when compared with the financial results.
-The audit committee should consider and recommend to the board the need to Not addressed. engage an external assurance provider to provide assurance over the accuracy and completeness of sustainability reporting.
+Responsibility regarding sustainability reporting The board may assign the overseeing of sustainability issues in the integrated report to the audit committee.
+The audit committee should assist the Not addressed. board in reviewing the sustainability reporting to ensure that the information is reliable and that no conflicts or differences arise when compared with the financial results.
+The audit committee should consider and recommend to the board the need to engage an external assurance provider to provide assurance over the accuracy and completeness of sustainability reporting.